dlang-community/D-YAML/README.rst

 D:YAML is an open source YAML parser and emitter library for the D programming language.
 It is
 (`almost <https://github.com/kiith-sa/D-YAML/wiki/Differences-between-D:YAML-and-the-YAML-specification>`_)
 compliant to the YAML 1.1 specification.
-Much of D:YAML code is based on `PyYAML <http://www.pyyaml.org>`_ created by Kirill Simonov.
-D:YAML has no external dependencies, all it needs is a D compiler and Phobos (standard library).
-It is written in D2 and there are no plans for D1 or Tango support.
+D:YAML is based on `PyYAML <http://www.pyyaml.org>`_ created by Kirill Simonov.
+It has no external dependencies, it only needs a D compiler and Phobos (standard library).
+It is written in D2 and there are no plans for D1 support.

-D:YAML is designed to be as easy to use as possible while supporting the full feature set of YAML.
+D:YAML is designed to be easy to use while supporting the full feature set of YAML.
 To start using it in your project, see the `Getting Started <https://github.com/kiith-sa/D-YAML/wiki/Getting-Started>`_ tutorial.

 D:YAML is still a work in progress.
-Its API is still not stable and there might be compatibility breaking changes.
+Its API is not stable and there might be compatibility breaking changes.
 For instance, currently some D:YAML API functions depend on the ``std.stream`` module in Phobos.
 This module is expected to be rewritten in future and D:YAML will change accordingly.